PlayFab/MpsSamples/README.md

 More information [here](openarena/README.md).

+## Wrapping GSDK

+You could try GSDK without modifying your game server (even though we don't recommend it for production deployments).
+You can find instructions [here](wrappingGSDK/README.md).

 ## Debugging Docker containers

 MPS service uses Docker containers to schedule game servers.
 You can see some **advanced** debugging/diagnosing instructions [here](./Debugging.md).